bintangsudrajad/bintangsudrajad/README.md

-# Hi there 👋 , I'm Moch.
-Fachrizal Zakaria!
+# Hi there 👋 , I'm Shovi Yasmine Bintang Sudrajad!
  i'm a freelancer web developer.
 I live in Surabaya , East Java, Indonesia.
 And i'am also contributed to open source project.
 Nice to meet You Guys !
  <br>
  <br>

  # Current My activity
  - 💬 Ask me about anything, I am happy to help
- - 📫 How to reach me mfachrizaalz@gmail.com
+ - 📫 How to reach me shoviyasminebintangsudrajad@pe.student.pens.ac.id
  <br>
  <br>